natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 ### A word about hooks

 There's another story beat that people sometimes confuse for the inciting incident.
 This is what's called the “hook.”
-I agree with author and story expert Joe Bunting that the hook isn't a structural beat. <sup>{% include bunting-2016.html %}</sup> Its function is not to create change in the protagonist's life, but to engage the audience.
+I agree with author and story expert Joe Bunting that the hook isn't a structural beat. <cite>(<a href="/bibliography#bunting">Bunting</a>)</cite> Its function is not to create change in the protagonist's life, but to engage the audience.

 A hook may contain structural functions, like the tipping of the apple cart or the call to adventure, but it doesn't have to.